Overview and Benefits

 What is GLOBE Observer?

 GLOBE Observer is an app-based citizen science initiative collecting data from a subset of the larger GLOBE Program’s environmental science areas.
 It’s open to anyone in the 120+ GLOBE countries who would like to download the free app on their smart device and sign up for an account.
 The app guides users through data collection and doesn’t require any prior training to get started.
-We are currently collecting observations of clouds, mosquito habitats and larvae, and land cover.
-GLOBE Observer also temporarily accepted air temperature measurements for the solar eclipse which passed over North America on Monday, August 21, 2017 – similar short-term efforts are planned for future eclipses from 2019 onward.
+We are currently collecting observations of clouds, mosquito habitats and larvae, land cover, and tree height and circumference.
+GLOBE Observer also temporarily accepted air temperature measurements for the solar eclipse which passed over North America on August 21, 2017, and the one which passed over South America on July 2, 2019 – similar short-term efforts are planned for future eclipses from 2020 onward.

 Why are my observations important?

 Clouds are a major component of the Earth’s system that reflect, absorb, and scatter sunlight and infrared emissions from Earth.
 This affects how energy passes through the atmosphere.
 Different types of clouds have different effects, and the amount of cloud cover is also important.
 Clouds can change rapidly, so frequent observations are useful to track these changes.
 Such observations are able to see change over time and help with interpretation of satellite cloud data.
 While observations any time are helpful, the app allows you to look up satellite overpass times for your location, to be able to match the ground data more directly with information collected by NASA satellites.
 Citizen science data from GLOBE Observers is an important part of the puzzle, providing a different perspective on the clouds, from the ground looking up.